mlrun/demos/faces/streamlit/README.md

-# Deployment of streamlit dashboard or labeling images and browsing collected data
+# Deployment of streamlit dashboard for labeling images and browsing collected data

 This markdown presents instructions for deploying streamlit dashboard to our application needs: